klittle314/COVID_control_chart_app/README.md

 ### Prerequisites

 You need a current version of R (we developed this using R version 3.6.3 and RStudio version 1.2.5033).
 We used the R package ggplot2 to construct the graphs; we are exploring using plotly as an alternative.
-You also need familiarity with the Shiny package that enables the construction of the user-interface.
-You also need to be connected to the internet to enable update of data tables.
+You need familiarity with the Shiny package that builds the HTML webpages presented to the user.
+You need to be connected to the internet to enable update of the input data tables.

-The code looks for current data in the data folder; if data are not current, the code will attempt to connect to web sites to obtain current data:
+The code looks for current data in a local folder **data**; if data are not current, the code will attempt to connect to web sites to obtain current data:

 ```
 data_file_country <- paste0('data/country_data_', as.character(Sys.Date()), '.csv')